ljharmon1/BlockchainExample/README.md

 # BlockchainExample
 My blockchain code example

-This will show how to create Blockchain with node.js
+This is a class assignment, which will show how to create Blockchain with node.js